MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### Opacity

+Specifies the opacity of the rendered icon, in addition to any transparency defined in the image.
-Determines whether the icon should render transparently.
-1 means completely opaque, and 0 means completely transparent.
-This is in addition to any transparency defined in the image.
-The default is 1 (completely opaque).
+`1` means completely opaque, and `0` means completely transparent.
+The default value is `1`.

 **Android**